krhetest/LabBench.Manual/docs/index.md

 </combined>
 ```

-There a set of stimulus parameters that if they are used by a stimulus element always has the same meaning:
+There is a set of stimulus parameters that always have the same meaning:

 |Parameter|Type|Specification|
 |---------|----|---------|